kdelwat/Lexeme/README.md

 expressions, suffixes, prefixes, and infixes can all be easily handled by Lexeme.

+####Import
+The `import` command imports a csv file into the current database.
+The csv format should look something like this:

+    id,word,english,form,gender,modality,dissonance
+    1,en,dog,noun,,,
+    7,hőnyőnhān,weekend,noun,,,
+    9,yőntsēnsen,eye,noun,,,
+    12,tākēsapa,poor,adjective,,,
+    13,behatā,rich,adjective,male,,
+    14,yanpenkān,headphones,noun,,,
+    15,dadepēpe,to run,verb,,fast,

+Custom fields like gender will be autodetected by Lexeme and included in the database.
+The `id` field is not necessary but will be present if the csv file has previously been exported from Lexeme.
+The format of the file to import can be somewhat flexible, and Lexeme should autodetect the delimiter character.

 ####Export
 The `export` command simply exports the current database to a specified file in csv format.
 This can then be imported into spreadsheet programs like